Pathologies on Mori fibre spaces in positive characteristic: Introduction

 Let $W_0 \to W$ be the birational contraction of the section $C^-$ of $W_0 \to C$ with negative self-intersection number.
 Since $K_C \sim 0$, $W$ is not klt.

-If there was a divisorial cotnraction whose exceptional locus is the pull-back of $C^-$, then the resulted variety would be what we are looking for.
-Although we can not hope this, we will get close to this situation by running a suitable minimal model programme.
-To this end, we first construct a minimal model programme after taking a purely inseparable cover of $X$, and descends it to $X$ after that.
+If there was a divisorial contraction whose exceptional locus is the pull-back of $C^-$, then the resulting variety would be what we are looking for.
+Although we can not hope this, we will get close to this situation by running a suitable minimal model program.
+To this end, we first construct a minimal model program after taking a purely inseparable cover of $X$, and descend it to $X$ after that.
 For more details, see Subsection~\ref{ss-MFS2}.

 \textbf{Acknowledgement:} The author would like to thank P. Cascini, S. Ejiri, Y. Gongyo and J. Witaszek for useful comments and answering questions.
-The author was funded by EPSRC.
+He also thanks the referee for many constructive suggestions and reading the manuscript carefully.
+The author was funded by EPSRC and the Grant-in-Aid for Scientific Research (KAKENHI No. 18K13386).